maxloopinmok/weekly-report/36 - 2023 Monday April 17 to Sunday April 23.md

 - Completed.
 - As an extension to this task, I may explore more NLP to compare the HTML documents.
 - This may dovetail with Item 6 in this report due to a common exploration of BERT.
-- I've tried using distilBERT on Google Colabs, but I've not gotten the right outputs yet.
+- I've successfully used distilBERT with Python on Google Colabs to highlight the similarities and differences between 2 sections of text from FTAs.
+However, this semantic comparison may not be very accurate, and depends on the adjustment of the similarity_threshold in the function compare_and_highlight before calling the function.
 - Some relevant links:
     - https://github.com/maxloosmu/mti
     - https://github.com/smucclaw/usecases/tree/main/vue